 Cases of Abuse and Neglect in Las Vegas Nursing Homes

 It is a shocking fact that many residents of nursing homes are victims of abuse or neglect.
 If you suspect your loved one is being abused or neglected, it is imperative that legal representation is retained without delay.
-At Cogburn Law Offices, a dedicated Las Vegas personal injury attorney will help families pursue justice and compensation after a loved was injured, neglected, or abused while a resident of a nursing home.
+At Cogburn Law, a dedicated Las Vegas personal injury attorney will help families pursue justice and compensation after a loved was injured, neglected, or abused while a resident of a nursing home.

 What is Nursing Home Abuse?

 The US population is aging, with more people over age 65 than at any time in history.
 A family member may require a level of care that cannot be provided at home, whether due to physical or cognitive impairments, or both.
 After choosing a nursing home and getting your relative situated, it is a shock to discover your loved one has been harmed while under the care of a licensed facility – but sadly, this problem is not rare.